 This is a tough time for everyone and there’s no shame in admitting you’re struggling to cope.
 Humans are social creatures and distancing ourselves like we’ve been asked to do can make us feel isolated and have a negative effect on mental health, so try to take care of your mental wellbeing as well as your physical wellbeing during this time (and try these ideas to boost your mental health).
 But if you find you’re still not feeling well mentally, don’t hesitate to reach out for help.

-Priority Health members can call our free behavioral health line anytime, 24/7.
+Priority Health members can call the behavioral health line anytime, 24/7.
 Just call the number on the back of your member ID card and get assistance for things like:

 - Feelings of emotional distress